ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 {
     // Create an Azure Resource Group
     var resourceGroup = new Pulumi.AzureNative.Resources.ResourceGroup("myresourceGroup");

-    // Create an Azure Redis Cache instance var redisCache = new Redis("myredisCache", new RedisArgs {
-        ResourceGroupName = resourceGroup.Name,
-        Location = resourceGroup.Location, // Use the same location as the resource group Sku = new SkuArgs
-        {
-            Name = SkuName.Basic, // Choose the SKU for Redis cache Family = SkuFamily.C,
-            Capacity = 0 // Basic Tier, 250MB Cache
-        }
-    });

     // Create an App Service Plan for the App Service var appServicePlan = new AppServicePlan("myappServicePlan", new AppServicePlanArgs